Monovaccine (Epstein-Barr Virus) Market

 -

-In March 2023, OPKO Health, Inc. announced that its subsidiary, ModeX Therapeutics, had entered into an exclusive global license and collaboration agreement with Merck to advance the development of MDX-2201, a preclinical nanoparticle-based vaccine candidate targeting Epstein-Barr Virus (EBV).
-As part of the agreement, ModeX received an upfront payment of $50 million, with the potential to earn additional milestone-based payments linked to development, regulatory, and commercial achievements.
-This strategic collaboration underscores Merck’s interest in next-generation immunization platforms and highlights the significant industry commitment to combating EBV-related diseases through innovative vaccine technologies.
-The partnership also marks a critical step forward in accelerating EBV vaccine research and expanding ModeX’s global reach in infectious disease therapeutics.
+In March 2023, OPKO Health, Inc. announced that its subsidiary ModeX Therapeutics had entered into an exclusive global collaboration with Merck to advance the development of MDX-2201, a nanoparticle-based vaccine candidate targeting the Epstein-Barr Virus (EBV).
+The deal included an upfront payment of $50 million and potential milestone-based rewards, reinforcing a shared commitment to innovative vaccine technologies and infectious disease research.

 -